Watts, Newton-Meters, Power & Torque - Making Sense of E-Bike Motors

 Legal Considerations of High Power Ratings

-While higher engine power can theoretically translate into higher speeds, state and federal laws limit e-bike top speeds.
-For instance, most states have adopted a three-class system.
+While higher engine power can theoretically translate into higher speeds, federal and state laws limit e-Bike top speeds.
+Most states have adopted a three-class system that organizes e-Bikes according to assistance type and top speed.

-Always review your local laws before choosing a high-powered Specialized or Stromer electric bike.
-Each state regulates e-bikes differently, and models classified as electric bikes in one jurisdiction may be classified as electric motorcycles or electric mopeds in another, which typically requires appropriate licensing and insurance.
+Always review your local laws before choosing a high-powered electric bike.
+States may regulate e-Bikes differently, and models classified as electric bikes in one local jurisdiction may be classified as electric motorcycles or electric mopeds in another, which typically requires appropriate licensing and insurance.

 How Power and Torque Ratings Affect Your Choice